 Some misconceptions about outsourcing occur because the concept of outsourcing can mean two things:

 - In its broader meaning, outsourcing is an agreement between two parties.
 The first party (customer) wants to hire another company (software outsourcing company) to carry out a certain activity that could have been done internally.

 - Software outsourcing, on the other hand, has a narrower meaning and stands for contracting out the whole project, not just some particular tasks.

 According to McKinsey, about 70% of US companies prevail in the global share of offshoring.

 As it turns out, about 300,000 jobs get outsourced out of the US each year.
 Companies mostly outsource software development services, accounting, and marketing.
 It is believed that software outsourcing boosts small businesses’ efficiency and expertise.

 - Dedicated team

 What Is Outstaffing?

-Outstaffing is a type of offshore software development where a customer hires an employee from a software outsourcing company to carry out development tasks.
+Outstaffing is a type of offshore software development where a customer hires a contractor from a software outsourcing company to carry out development tasks.

-It can be said that offshore developers become literally a remote in-house developer for the customer’s company for the whole period of cooperation with offshore agencies.
+It can be said that offshore developers become literally remote in-house developers for the customer’s company for the whole period of cooperation with offshore agencies.